 Cost to Build a House in Minnesota (2026)

-The honest answer to "what does it cost to build a house in Minnesota" is a range — and the range depends far more on how you build (production community vs. full custom) and where your land comes from than on square footage alone.
-This guide gives you 2026 planning numbers for every major build path in the Twin Cities metro, what actually drives Minnesota budgets, and how to sanity-check a builder's estimate.
+The honest answer to "what does it cost to build a house in Minnesota" is a range.
+The range depends far more on how you build (production community vs. full custom) and where your land comes from than on square footage alone.
+This guide gives you 2026 planning numbers for every major build path in the Twin Cities metro — built from priced Parade of Homes listings and cross-checked against published builder pricing — plus what actually drives Minnesota budgets and how to sanity-check a builder's estimate.

 Average Cost & Price per Square Foot

-Metro-wide, most 2026 construction lands between $160 and $350 per square foot depending on build type, with luxury work above that.
-These figures are construction cost only — land, demolition (for teardowns), and financing are additional.
+Metro-wide, most 2026 Twin Cities construction runs $230–$500 per square foot depending on build type, with the mid-market concentrated around $300–$400 and luxury and lakefront estates reaching $700–$1,000+.
+These figures are construction cost only; land, demolition (for teardowns), and financing are additional.

 | Build type | Cost / sq ft (2026) | Notes |